Get insider access

 Differences Between Sizes And Variants

 We bought and tested the 65-inch Sony X90L, and these results are also valid for the 55-inch, 75-inch, 85-inch, and 98-inch models.
-The larger sizes are expected to have more dimming zones and slightly better local dimming, but unfortunately, no information is currently available on the number of zones on the larger sizes.
+The larger sizes have more dimming zones and slightly better local dimming, so black levels should be a bit better as you go up in size.

 There's also a warehouse variant of this TV, the Sony X90CL, available in 55-, 65- and 75-inch sizes.
 It performs the same but has a backlit remote and a longer warranty.
 The European versions of this TV perform the same, but you can also place the stand in a narrow position, which isn't available on the U.S. model.